Wind-Blox Business Practices

 While this claim sounds impressive, there is no such award.

 Wind-Blox uses fictitious names on cycling forums to promote their products (or discredit others).
 Below is one of many examples.
-When caught, moderators closed / banned / deleted accounts.
+When caught, moderators closed, banned, and / deleted accounts.
 On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.

 After getting caught, W~B may have stopped these fictitious comments.